Setting up NIOS for DNS Infrastructure Protection (2546)

 Restart Services when prompted.

-Task 5 Solution: Import the DNS-techblue.io.csv file and start DNS services on extibns.techblue.net
+Task 5 Solution: Import the DNS-techblue.io.csv file and verify the DNS service is running on extibns.techblue.net

 Click CSV Import on the Toolbar.